Revised October 2018

-Responding to the ubiquity of digital technologies and enhanced community expectations for ‘anywhere, anytime’ access to information libraries, like other collecting institutions around the world, are continuing to build and deliver online collections, providing the greatest possible access to local and global communities.
+Responding to the proliferation of digital technologies and enhanced community expectations for ‘anywhere, anytime’ access to information, libraries are continuing to build and deliver online collections, providing the greatest possible access to local and global communities.

 NSLA libraries have mandated roles to collect and preserve cultural heritage, provide open and equitable access to information, and support the growth of knowledge and ideas.
 Given these responsibilities, materials provided online will be taken down (or have other access restrictions imposed) only in extraordinary circumstances.